apache/druid/docs/data-management/cascading-reindexing.md

   -->

 :::info
 Cascading reindexing is an experimental feature introduced in Druid 37.
 Its API may change in future releases.
-This feature is only for automatic compaction using [compaction supervisors](automatic-compaction.md#auto-compaction-using-compaction-supervisors) with the [MSQ compaction engine](automatic-compaction.md#use-msq-for-auto-compaction).
+This feature is only for automatic compaction using [compaction supervisors](automatic-compaction.md#auto-compaction-using-compaction-supervisors) with the [MSQ task engine](automatic-compaction.md#use-msq-for-auto-compaction).
 :::

 Cascading reindexing is a compaction supervisor template that lets you define age-based rules to automatically apply different compaction configurations as data ages.
 Instead of a single flat compaction configuration for an entire datasource, you define rules that say "for data older than X, apply configuration Y." Reindexing is a more general term than compaction.
 Reindexing not only can merge segments with the same schema and partitioning, but also can change the segment schema, partitioning, and encoding.
 Cascading reindexing gives you fine-grained control over how your data evolves over time.